 Jennifer Goldman-Wetzler, Ph.D.

-Dr. Jennifer Goldman-Wetzler is an organizational psychologist and the Founding Principal of Alignment Strategies Group.
-For two decades, Jennifer has consulted to senior leaders at global corporations in a wide range of industries as well as at large non-profit and governmental institutions.
+Dr. Jennifer Goldman-Wetzler, a leading expert on conflict and organizational psychology, is founder and CEO of Alignment Strategies Group, and author of OPTIMAL OUTCOMES: Free Yourself from Conflict at Work, at Home, and in Life (HarperBusiness, Feb.
+25, 2020).
+For two decades, she has advised senior leaders at global corporations in a wide range of industries as well as at large non-profit and governmental institutions.

 Earlier in her career, she was Director of Negotiation Programs at Mediation Works Incorporated, and a facilitator at the Program on Negotiation at Harvard Law School.

-She received her B.A. in Social Psychology with honors from Tufts University and holds a Ph.D. in Social-Organizational Psychology from Columbia University.
+A former research fellow with the U.S. government, she received her B.A. with honors from Tufts University and holds a Ph.D. in Social-Organizational Psychology from Columbia University.

 Wendy K. Smith, Ph.D.